mwvgroup/pwv_kpno/rst_source/blackbody_modeling.rst

     >>> sed = bb_atm.sed(bb_temp, wavelengths, pwv)

-**Note:** If desired, the SED of a black body without atmospheric effects can also be achieved by specifying a PWV level of zero.
+**Note:** If desired, the SED of a black body without atmospheric effects can be achieved by specifying a PWV level of zero.

 Magnitude
 =========